PrsPrsBK/tern-def-webextensions/README.md

 # tern-def-webextensions
- * WebExtensions definition for tern.
+ * WebExtensions definition files for tern.
+   * auto-complete
+   * document look-up
- * all things are very rough, and not yet enough for use.
+ * all things are very rough.
- * made of mozilla-beta repository.
  * github repository does not contain definition files.
  * npm package is planned (not yet published), and it will include only definition files.
+   * made of mozilla-beta repository.

 ## how to use
-About vim, install tern-for-vim and add to `.tern-project` file.
+I confirmed only with vim. install tern-for-vim and add to project's `.tern-project` file.

 ```.tern-project
 {